Osmia spinulosa: Habitat

 Mainly settlements with focus on dry, warm habitats on calcareous subsoil.
 It occurs on inland dunes and drifting sand fields, weathering heaps, disused quarries, fallow sheep pastures (juniper heaths), warm forest fringes, structurally rich, old fallow vineyards, uneven meadows, rarely dry and warm ruderal areas.

 Ecology

-Osmia spinulosa is an univoltin species.
-It flies from early June to mid-August and is wintering as a resting larva (?) in a snail shell.
+Osmia spinulosa is an univoltine species.
+It flies from early June to mid-August and overwinters as a resting larva in a snail shell.

 Osmia spinulosa is an oligolectic species specializing in Asteraceae.
 A preference for certain species is not discernible.
-Pollen sources are Anthemis tinctoria, Anthemis arvensis, Inula hirta, Inula salicina, Inula ensifolia, Buphthalmum salicifolium, Pulicaria dysenterica, Aster amellus, Senecio jacobaea, Echinops spaerocephalus, Cirsium vulgare, Cirsium arvense, Carduus crisous, Cichorium intybus, Picris hieracioides, Leontodon autumnalis, Hieracium pilosella.
+Pollen sources are Anthemis tinctoria, Anthemis arvensis, Inula hirta, Inula salicina, Inula ensifolia, Buphthalmum salicifolium, Pulicaria dysenterica, Aster amellus, Senecio jacobaea, Echinops spaerocephalus, Cirsium vulgare, Cirsium arvense, Carduus crisous, Cichorium intybus, Picris hieracioides, Leontodon autumnalis and Hieracium pilosella.
 Telekia speciosa and Calendula officinalis are also used in the Munich Botanical Garden.
 Buphthalmum is of great importance as a source of pollen in the limestone mountains.
-The females do not visit the same flowers all the time; during one flight they regularly visit up to four different asteraceae (e.g. Hieracium / Centaurea / Anthemis / Echinops).
-The plant species mentioned can also serve as sources of nectar.
+The females do not visit the same flowers all the time; during one flight they regularly visit up to four different Asteraceae (e.g. Hieracium / Centaurea / Anthemis / Echinops).
+These plant species can also serve as sources of nectar.